Atatürk's reforms: Agriculture

 Agha is the title given to tribal chieftains, either supreme chieftains, or to village heads, who were wealthy landlords and owners of major tracts of real estate in the urban centers.

 Throughout the mid-1930s through the mid-1940s, attempts were made at land reforms.
 Atatürk's land reform program redistributed 300,000 hectares to Turkish peasants and opened rural agricultural institutions to educate peasants to become more productive in economic activities.
-These reforms further culminated in the reform Law of 1945, 7 years after Atatürk's death.
-2.2 million hectares of unused land was confiscated by the government in this reform, along with 3.4 million hectares of government-controlled land, was redistributed to Turkish peasants.
+These reforms further culminated in the Reform Law of 1945, 7 years after Atatürk's death.
+2.2 million hectares of unused land were confiscated by the government in this reform, along with 3.4 million hectares of government-controlled land, were redistributed to Turkish peasants.

 The Ministry of Food, Agriculture and Livestock was established in 1924.
 The ministry promoted farming through establishing model farms.
 One of these farms later became a public recreational area to serve the capital, known as the Atatürk Forest Farm.